filecoin-project/filecoin-docs/content/en/basics/what-is-filecoin/retrieval-market/index.md

 Clients need to provide enough information to the storage provider for the data retrieval request, including:

-- Storage Provider ID: The ID of the storage provider where the data is stored.
+- storage provider ID: The ID of the storage provider where the data is stored.
 - Payload CID: also called Data CID.
 - Address: The address initially used to create the storage deal.